 Figure B is the "Liano," the Herringbone.
 The Red is 24 lines per inch, while the blue is 12 lines per inch. ( blue channel number multiplied by 2, because there is generally below ).
 The two are multiplied by and the W-Tex is 576.
 Then, it belongs the 24–2525 level ( Fino + + ).

 Panama hats are cool, breathable, shade from the sun, elegant and stylish.

 The Panama hat shows a kind of gentleman's temperament.
 It is suitable for both casual and formal wear.
 It is one of the must-have accessories for vacation travel.
-Paired with a formal suit to create a sense of elegant gentleman, not only many celebrity politicians like it very much, in some movies, a Panama hat is also a must for gentlemen.
-Furthermore, it is another fashionable style to match it with a casual single suit, jacket or T-shirt.
+Paired with a formal suit to create a sense of elegant gentleman, not only do many celebrity politicians like it very much but in some movies, a Panama hat is also a must for gentlemen.
+Furthermore, it is another fashionable style to match with a casual single suit, jacket, or T-shirt.

 European businessmen like to use it to match suits in spring and summer, celebrity politicians also wear it frequently, and the Panama hat has become a symbol of elegant men.
 Panama hats are used by royals as summer headwear and are often worn for sports and outdoor social events.

 1. Does the Panama straw hat come from Panama?

 Although it is called the Panama straw hat, 95 % of the world's Panama straw hats are produced in Ecuador.